l-aldarondo/Pewlett-Hackard-Analysis/README.md

 <br/>

 - If we take a look at the retiring titles table and extract the number of employees that meet the requirements for retirement per our query, the total number is about **72,458** employees, meaning potential vacant positions.
-If we compare this  against the number of employees that qualify for mentorship program there are about **1,549**.
-This is a ratio of about 46, the client will have to assign about 46 employees per mentor to prepare the next generation.
+If we compare this  against the number of employees that qualify for mentorship program that are about **1,549**, this is a ratio of about 46.
+The client will have to assign about 46 employees per mentor to prepare the next generation of employees.

-- In order to better help the client we rote 2 additional queries, one to filter the "retiring title table by department" (Fig 1.9) and one to filter the "mentorship retiring table by departments" (Fig 1.11).
+- In order to better help the client we rote 2 additional queries, one to filter the "retiring title table by department" (Fig 1.10 - Fig 1.11) and one to filter the "mentorship retiring table by departments" (Fig 1.12).
 This way the client would have more insight information regarding which departments would be more affected and the mentors that they currently have per department.
 This will allow them to better plan with each department how to fll there vacant positions and how they can maximize their resources.

 <br/>

 ![retiring_by_departmt](./Analysis%20Project%20Folder/Pewlett-Hackerd-Analysis%20Folder/Images/retiring_by_department.png)

-<sub>Figure 1.9 Retiring Titles by departments
+<sub>Figure 1.10 Retiring Titles by departments

 <br/>

 ![histogram_retiring_by_department](./Analysis%20Project%20Folder/Pewlett-Hackerd-Analysis%20Folder/Images/histogram_retiring_by_department.png)

-<sub>Figure 1.10 Histogram Retiring Titles by Department
+<sub>Figure 1.11 Histogram Retiring Titles by Department

 <br/>

 ![mentorship_retiring_dept](./Analysis%20Project%20Folder/Pewlett-Hackerd-Analysis%20Folder/Images/mentorship_retiring_by_department.png)

-<sub>Figure 1.11 Mentorship Retiring by Department
+<sub>Figure 1.12 Mentorship Retiring by Department

 <br/>